MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/quickstart-azure-portal.md

 ---
-title: Get started with Managed DevOps pools
+title: Create a Managed DevOps Pool using the Azure portal
-description: Learn how to get started with Managed DevOps Pools. ms.date: 08/26/2024
+description: Learn how to create a Managed DevOps Pool using the Azure portal. ms.date: 08/26/2024
 ---

-# Create your first Managed DevOps Pool
+# Quickstart: Create a Managed DevOps Pool using the Azure portal

 This article shows you how to create a Managed DevOps pool and run a pipeline in it.